- Fact Checked

 3. Store the Sample Before Mailing

-- If you can’t mail your sample right away, keep the sealed transport tube in a cool, dry place, away from direct sunlight, heat sources, or vehicles.
+If you can't mail your sample right away, it's important to keep the transport tube in a cool, dry place, away from direct sunlight, heat sources, or vehicles (aka don't leave it in your car).
+This will help prevent bacteria to multiply or DNA to degrade, which can incorrectly skew test results.

 4. Seal, Package, and Mail Your Sample